Stellius-Studio/MineCICD/Readme.md

 - `minecicd status` - Shows the current status of the plugin, repository, Webhook listener, and changes.
 - `minecicd resolve <merge-abort / repo-reset / reset-local-changes>` - Resolves conflicts by either aborting the merge, resetting the repository, or removing local changes.
 - `minecicd diff <local|remote> [page] [pathPrefix]` - Shows local or remote changes with optional pagination and path filtering.
+- `minecicd ready [targetBranch]` - Flags the current branch as ready to merge into target (default: `main`); creates and pushes a `.minecicd/ready-to-merge.json` marker.
+- `minecicd accept` - Applies pending updates announced by webhook when confirmation mode is enabled.
 - `minecicd reload` - Reloads the plugin configuration and webhook webserver.
 - `minecicd help` - Shows this help message.